AmeenUrRehman/NotesPy/README.md

 To view existing notes, select option 2 from the main menu.
 The program will display a list of all the notes that you have created.
 You can select a note from the list to view its contents.

-### Update a note

-To update a note, select option 3 from the main menu.
-The program will display a list of all the notes that you have created.
-You can select a note from the list to update its contents.
-You will be prompted to enter new content for the note.

 ### Delete a note